top of page

 Introduction

-As the lead UX designer, I was tasked with designing a natural-language interface for our enterprise supply chain platform, enabling users to both ask high-level logistics questions and run AI-assisted analysis on their real-time data.
-The company had an AI-based chat that was already in place in one of their products.
-I needed to update the look and feel of the chat, add features, improve usability and expand the chat to enable inquiries that would work in and across multiple software solutions.
-This AI chat would be known as Logility Expert Advisor (LEA).
+As the lead UX designer, I was tasked with designing a natural-language interface for our enterprise supply chain platform, enabling users to ask high-level logistics questions and run AI-assisted analysis on real-time data.
+The company had an existing AI-based chat (DAI+) in one product, but we needed to update its look and feel, of the chat, improve usability, and expand functionality so it could work across multiple solutions.
+This new experience became Logility Expert Advisor (LEA).

 Supply chain software is essential for companies to streamline and optimize their operations with users having to navigate multiple reports and dashboards to get answers.
-It can be a tedious and confusing process.
-Our goal was to reduce cognitive load and make querying supply chain data as intuitive as messaging a teammate.
+It can be a complicated, tedious and confusing process.

 There are many common problems that users of supply chain software might face, prompting the implementation of an AI chat to assist: